tnscorcoran/churn-front-end/README.md

 ---------------------------------------------------------------------------------------------------------

-### NOTE - in the Churn Instructions, the following should be for the students; before here should be in the setup instructions
+### NOTE - in the actual Churn Instructions, the following should be for the students; before here should be in the setup instructions

 Before making an inference call to our model, you'll need to get *your inference URL*.
 In OpenShift, __open the Administrator perspective__ then __move to Networking > Routes__.
 In the filter box, enter your experiment ID from the experiment you registered in  __*ML FLOW*__  earlier.
 Copy the URL under *Location*.
 That's *your inference URL*.